lavkumarv/feature-blog-jekyll/README.md

 ## Contributing

 Contributions are welcome!.
-Feel free to add new feature or fix a bug.
+Feel free to add a new feature or fix a bug.

 ## Authors